gchq/gaffer-doc/docs/user-guide/apis/python-api.md

 existing running graph.

 !!! tip
-    Please see the handy introduction on [what is python](../gaffer-basics/what-is-python.md) if you are new to the language.
+    Please see the handy introduction to [Python](../gaffer-basics/what-is-python.md) if you are new to the language.

 ## What is the Python Extension?